-Typically, home values appreciate in the long term.
+Property values appreciate in the long term for the most part.

-But, in real estate there is always a certain amount of risk.
+But there is always a certain amount of risk in real estate.

-When your property appreciates you have a bigger asset to borrow against, and you get a bigger profit when you sell.
+When your property appreciates you have a more valuable asset to borrow against, and you'll generate a higher profit when you sell.

-It's imperative that you pick an agent in Highland Lakes area who is familiar with the factors that drive local prices is the most important part.
+It's imperative that you pick an agent in Highland Lakes area who understands the factors that affect local prices.

-The economy is believed to be the number one factor affecting real estate appreciation.
+A lot of people think that the economy is the biggest factor affecting real estate appreciation.

-However, your property's value and the factors that play the biggest role in its appreciation are particular to the local Highland Lakes area economy and housing market.
+But the most important factors that figure your house's value depend on the local Highland Lakes area economy and housing market.

-So when it comes to keeping their value, these regions consistently appreciate much more reliably than areas lacking key features.
+So when it comes to retaining their value, these regions usually appreciate better than others.

 The local economy - Are local businesses hiring?
 Have companies moved into or away from an area?
-Is there a fair mixture of business in an area, or does it count on just one industry?
+Is there a nice mix of job types in an area, or does it depend on just one industry?
 Is the blend of commercial and residential zoning changing?